vatsved/millertestbot/README.md

       "csrftoken": "YOUR_COOKIE_HERE"
     }

-These cookie values can be found after logging into Instagram on a web browser
+These cookie values can be found after logging into Instagram on a web browser.
+In Chrome, visit `settings://cookies` and grab the Instagram cookies there.